 Although a stable and business-friendly country, applying to set up a corporate entity in Singapore is a relatively complicated and lengthy process, with possible rejection from the smallest error in paperwork, particularly if the applicant is unfamiliar with local business compliance practices.
 Company registration specialists such as Rikvin Singapore assist such parties by handling the entire registration process from beginning to end.

 Rikvin offers business solutions for both local and foreign investors and entrepreneurs.
 The firm’s specialties include company registration services, offshore company setup, incorporation and other related corporate services.
 Rikvin also provides professional services on accounting, taxation, immigration and application of Singapore work visa for foreign workers to work and relocate in Singapore.
-For enquires on setting up a company in Singapore, visit our website at http://www.rikvin.com/.
+For enquires on setting up a Singapore company, visit our website at http://www.rikvin.com/.

 Rikvin PTE LTD